oracle-devrel/technology-engineering/data-platform/core-converged-db/real-application-testing/sql-performance-analyzer/scripts-spa/README.md

 Optional: Tune regressed statements with SQL Plan Baselines
 1. Create STS for regressed statements: create-sts-regressed.sql
 2. Load original plans                : loadplans-for-regressed.sql
+License
+Copyright (c) 2023 Oracle and/or its affiliates.

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See LICENSE for more details.